Shlomo Sand

+Shlomo Sand (pronounced Zand; שלמה זנד; born 10 September 1946) is an Austrian-born Israeli post-Zionist historian and socialist.
+He has served as an emeritus Professor of History at Tel Aviv University since 2014.
+He is known for his book The Invention of the Jewish People, originally published in Hebrew as Matai ve’eich humtsa ha‘am hayehudi? (מתי ואיך הומצא העם היהודי?
+When and How Was the Jewish People Invented?) in 2008.

 Biography

 Sand was born in Linz, Austria, to Polish Jewish survivors of the Holocaust.
 His cultural background was grounded in Yiddish culture.
 His father, having taken an aversion to rabbis, abandoned his Talmudic studies at a yeshiva and dropped attendance at synagogues, after his mother was denied a front seat after her husband's death, and they could not afford the seat price.
-Both his parents had Communist and anti-imperialist views and refused to accept compensation from Germany for their suffering during the Second World War.
+Both his parents had communist and anti-imperialist views and refused to accept compensation from Germany for their suffering during the Second World War.
 Sand spent his first two years in a displaced persons camp near Munich, and moved with the family to Jaffa in 1948, where his father got a job as night porter in the headquarters of the local Communist party.
 He was expelled from high school at the age of sixteen, studied electronics by night and found employment by day in a radio repair business.
 Drafted in 1965, he served at the communist kibbutz of Yad Hanna.
 According to one interview, "Sand spent the late 1960s and early 1970s working a series of odd jobs, including several years as a telephone lineman."
 He completed his high-school work at age 25 and spent three years in the military.
 The Six-Day War, in which he served – his unit conquered at heavy loss the Abu Tor area in East Jerusalem – pushed him towards the radical left.
 After the war he served in Jericho, where, he says, Palestinians trying to return to the country were gunned down if they infiltrated at night, but were arrested if caught doing so by day.
-Such experiences, one incident in particular, left him with a sense that he had lost his homeland.
-Quitting the Union of Israeli Communist Youth (Banki), he joined the more radical, and anti-Zionist, Matzpen in 1968.
-He resigned from Matzpen in 1970 due to his disillusionment with the organisation.
+Such experiences, particularly one incident in which he reports his fellow soldiers beat and tortured a restrained Palestinian man to death, left him with a sense that he had lost his homeland.